Enhancing the detectability of ionized Regions during the Epoch of Reionization: Methodology

 \subsection{Filter $S_f$}

 In the matched filter formalism, the maximum SNR requires the smoothing filter $S_f$ to be the same as the signal $S(\vec{U},\nu)$.
 Unfortunately, the spatial distribution of the expected signal is complex and thus, characterizing $S(\vec{U},\nu)$ in terms of a few parameters is not straightforward.
-The ionized region around a rare bright source, such as a Quasar, is expected to be spherical around the centre of the source.
+The ionized region around a rare bright source, such as a Quasar, is expected to be spherical\footnote{Although quasars emit radiation in all directions, the emission is not strictly isotropic in many physical models.
+Nevertheless, as a reasonable first approximation, several earlier studies \cite{2012MNRAS.426.3178M, Ross2019} considered isotropic emissions from the quasars.} around the centre of the source.
 Due to this, earlier studies such as \cite{kanan2007MNRAS.382..809D, 2012MNRAS.426.3178M, mishra2024} considered a spherical top-hat filter.
 Our previous work \cite{2020MNRAS.496..739G} used a set of five parameters $\left\{R,\theta_X,\theta_Y,\Delta\nu, A_{\TB} \right\}$ where $R$ is radius of the spherical top-hat filter, $A_{\TB}$ is the amplitude of the signal outside the \HII\ bubble. $\theta_X$ and $\theta_Y$ are the x and y-coordinates of the centre of the filter along the angular direction, respectively. $\Delta\nu$ is the frequency difference between the channel that contains the filter's centre and the central frequency channel of the radio observation.

-However, it should be realized that the morphology of the large ionized regions can be non-spherical as well.
-Use of a spherical filter might not be the optimum approach to enhance the detectability of that ionized region from 21 cm observations.
-Here we use a spheroidal filter, which needs more parameters due to the breaking of the radial symmetry of the filter.
-As the two semi-principal axes of the filter have the same length, only two Euler rotations are sufficient to present all rotated configurations of the filter.
+However, it should be realized that the morphology of the large ionized regions is very unlikely to be spherical in most cases.
+So, the use of a spherical filter might not be the optimum approach to enhance the detectability of that ionized region from 21 cm observations.
+Here we introduce a spheroidal filter, which needs more parameters due to the breaking of the radial symmetry of the filter.
+As two of the three semi-principal axes of the filter have the same length, only two Euler rotations are sufficient to present all rotated configurations of the filter.
+Figure \ref{fig:spheroidal_filter_depiction} provides a depiction of the spheroidal filter that we use in this work.
 The parameters used in our filter are listed as follows:

 \begin{itemize} \item $a_X$ (Mpc): length of the semi-principal axis of the spheroid corresponding to the $x$-axis. \item $b_Y$ (Mpc): length of the semi-principal axis of the spheroid corresponding to the $y$-axis. \item $\alpha_X$ (radian): rotation angle of the $xy$ plane of the filter around the $z$ axis. \item $\gamma_Z$ (radian): rotation angle of the $xz$ plane of the filter around the $y$ axis. \item $A_{\TB}$ (mK): amplitude of the signal outside the filter.
 The signal is set to zero inside the filter. \item $\theta_X$ (arcmin): $x$-coordinate of the centre of the spheroidal filter along the angular direction. \item $\theta_Y$ (arcmin): $y$-coordinate of the centre of the spheroidal filter along the angular direction. \item $\Delta \nu$ (MHz): frequency difference between the central frequency channel of the radio observation and the channel that contains the centre of the filter. \end{itemize} We define the set of eight parameters as $\bm{\mu} \equiv \left\{a_X, b_Y, \alpha_X, \gamma_Z, A_{\TB}, \theta_X, \theta_Y, \Delta \nu \right\}$ for convenience.
 We denote the Fourier transform of the spheroidal filter as $S_f(\vec{U}, \nu; \bm{\mu})$.